Records Management in 2022: Why is it Important?

 The importance of records management lies in how it oversees information that’s been created, received, maintained, and disposed of (regardless of the document’s format).
-In other words, records management is important because it ensures vital records are preserved and supervises records throughout their lifecycle, including compliance with set retention procedures.
+In other words, records management is important because it ensures that vital records are preserved and it supervises records throughout their lifecycle, including compliance with set retention procedures.

 Ultimately, leveraging records management is the best way to guarantee records with historical, fiscal, and legal impact are accurately identified and preserved, and that non-essential records are discarded as often as is required by established guidelines.

 A quality records management system can bring numerous benefits to your organization, from improved efficiency and faster retrieval, to enhanced workflows and minimized risks.
 The following are a few of the top reasons for your agency to invest in a records management system of its own, and start enjoying all the perks as soon as possible.

 With record compliance growing increasingly stricter, it’s crucial for organizations to have a solid record management system in place to ensure they abide by all necessary regulations.
 These laws and regulations can include things like HIPAA, FACTA, and/or the HITECH Act — all of which merit a well-structured approach to records management.
 And easier, more seamless compliance is incredibly helpful to your agency as a whole, considering enforcement for noncompliance can be quite severe (ranging from legal actions to other expensive penalties).